Emmy-Marie/alx-low_level_programming/README.md

-This contains completed tasks while learning C programming
+This directory contains tasks on C programming